masasa27/java_mamans/code/maman12/readme.txt

 ex2 -> run GameOfLife.java
 --------------------------------
-if you wish to have a larger sacle from 10*10, change X_BOUND and Y_BOUND respectively, in GameOfLifeController.java.
+if you wish to have a larger scale from 10*10, change X_BOUND and Y_BOUND respectively, in GameOfLifeController.java.
 --------------------------------

-i didnt move the game into a different class since its still all realated on a larger scale game i would have
+i didn't move the game into a different class since its still all related on a larger scale game i would have

 thanks!